-For the fiscal year ended June 30, 2014, the financial data presented above is for analysis and comparison of significant variances relative to assets, liabilities, net position, revenues, and expenses.
+For the fiscal year ended June 30, 2015, the financial data presented above is for analysis and comparison of significant variances relative to assets, liabilities, net position, revenues, and expenses.

-- Total assets at June 30, 2014, were \$9,122,000 consisting primarily of cash and investments of \$2,823,957 and capital assets, net of accumulated depreciation, of \$5,954,408. - The total liabilities of \$1,959,503 were composed of current obligations for educational and general expenses and long-term liabilities for long-term debt.
-Long-term liabilities increased \$61,500, as the District entered into an installment purchase and borrowed monies from the Northern Arizona Vocational Institute of Technology (NAVIT) related to building and furnishing a cosmetology program. - The decrease in educational and general expenses of \$573,688 was primarily due to decreases in nursing program expenses and an increase in the amount of expenses capitalized as assets. - The increase in program revenues of \$66,295 is primarily due to an agreement with NAVIT to provide support. - The increase in general revenues of \$245,646 is primarily due to an increase in property tax revenues.
+- Total assets at June 30, 2015, were \$9,577,997 consisting primarily of cash and investments of \$3,233,858 and capital assets, net of accumulated depreciation, of \$6,072,097.
+Capital assets, net of accumulated depreciation, increased by \$117,689 primarily due to land improvements and a building added during the year. - The total liabilities of \$1,737,048 were composed of current obligations for educational and general expenses and long-term liabilities for long-term debt.
+The current obligations decreased by a net amount of \$205,138 primarily due to a decrease in the amount owed to EAC at the end of the year and to recognize revenue previously unearned. - The increase in educational and general expenses of \$393,834 was primarily due to increased expenses related to the cosmetology program at the Payson campus and an increase in expenses for technology items not meeting the District's capitalization threshold. - The increase in general revenues of \$247,753 is primarily due to an increase in property tax revenues.